rr/rr/README.md

 RR is a test double framework for Ruby that features a rich selection of double techniques and a terse syntax.

-**12/27/14: This gem is no longer maintained.
-We recommend you use rspec-mocks, which has always been better maintained, has a more readable syntax, and is certainly more popular.**

-**However, if you are interested in carrying on the legacy, please [get in touch](elliot.winkler@gmail.com) with me about commit access.
-Thanks!**

 ---

 ## Learning more